OlegGasul/memcache/README.md

 Very simple implementation of key-value storage.
-The tokens are words in document.
+The tokens are words in the documents.
-For simplicity document separated on words just by space.
+For simplicity each document separated on words just by space.

 ## Getting Started